Top 10 Cheapest Places to Live in UK

 From the historic charm of Durham and Lincoln to the vibrant city life of Liverpool and Cardiff, these locations offer a mix of economic growth, cultural experiences, and affordability.
 In this guide, we will explore the top 10 cheapest places to live in the UK in 2025, comparing property prices, rental costs, public transport expenses, and key industries in each city.
 Whether you’re seeking a peaceful lifestyle in Stirling, a creative hub in Dundee, or the coastal appeal of Hull, this list will help you find a budget-friendly city that fits your lifestyle and financial needs.

-Best 10 Cheapest Places in UK
+What are the Best 10 Cheapest Places in the UK for 2025?

 Located in Northeast England, Durham is a historic city known for its stunning medieval architecture, world-renowned university, and beautiful riverside setting.
 The city offers an ideal balance between affordability and cultural richness, with its lower-than-average living costs.
 Durham’s strong academic presence, led by Durham University, contributes to a thriving local economy centered around education, research, and tourism.
 Additionally, the city’s small but vibrant community ensures a high quality of life with plenty of green spaces and a charming city center.
 Below are the key details of Durham for 2025: